microsoft/PSDocs/docs/walkthroughs/arm-template.md

 PSDocs uses the `document` keyword to describe a document definition.
 A document definition is designed to be reusable.

-With our two helper functions, we are ready to define our document.
+With our two helper functions already implemented, we are ready to define our document.

 ```powershell
 document 'arm-template' {